gitforwork2/gitforwork.github.io/_posts/2016-12-21-New-H1b-visa-petition-lottery-process-milestone-timeline.md

 Following are the important milestones (rough timelines) to keep in mind,

+#### January
-**January**   - Employers start preparing for the years H1b season.
+Employers start preparing for the years H1b season.
 Details like job positions, titles, sponsorship etc are finalized.
 Make sure you are in the roaster

+#### February
-**February**  - Gather necessary documents, File Labor Condition Approvals (LCA)
+Gather necessary documents, File Labor Condition Approvals (LCA)

+#### March
-** March **     - Employer prepares and finalize the H1b petition package.
+Employer prepares and finalize the H1b petition package.
 Review and make sure your details are accurate

+#### April
-** April **     - (1st week) Completed petitions are delivered to USCIS
-                - Almost always cap reaches at the end of the first week.
+-(1st week) Completed petitions are delivered to USCIS -Almost always cap reaches at the end of the first week.
 Looks for USCIS announcement on cap.
-                - USCIS conducts computer adided random lottery to pick the petitions
-                - Selected petitioners start receiving notifications
-                - Selected petitions processing begins (starting with premium processing petitions)
+-USCIS conducts computer adided random lottery to pick the petitions -Selected petitioners start receiving notifications -Selected petitions processing begins (starting with premium processing petitions)

+#### May
-** May  **      - Approval notices and Request for evidence (RFE) start arriving for selected petitions
+Approval notices and Request for evidence (RFE) start arriving for selected petitions

+#### June
-** June **      - Returned not-selected petitions start arriving
+Returned not-selected petitions start arriving

+#### September
-** September**  - (1st week) Returning of not-selected petitions completed
-                - Processing of selected petition is close to completion with majority of the selected petitions having a decision
+-(1st week) Returning of not-selected petitions completed -Processing of selected petition is close to completion with majority of the selected petitions having a decision

+#### October
-** October ** - H1b period begins.
-Those in the US with approved petitions can start working on H1b
-              - People outside the country, prepare for Visa stamping
+-H1b period begins.
+Those in the US with approved petitions can start working on H1b -People outside the country, prepare for Visa stamping